bielsnohr/configs/README.md

 ## TODO

-- A default Python environment with some base packages installed
+- [ ] A default Python environment with some base packages installed
   - pipx
   - probably want to move to something like `uv` or `pyenv` for this
+- [ ] Move away from using omf because it is no longer maintained
+- [ ] Move AppImage setup to ansible
-- automatically add key shortcut for Keepass autocomplete
+- [ ] automatically add key shortcut for Keepass autocomplete
-- default terminal application is set by `update-alternatives --config x-terminal-emulator`, however this does mean its icon doesn't display quite properly, which is minor
 - additional shortcut for opening terminal is set in dconf `org.gnome.settings-daemon.plugins.media-keys="['<Primary><Alt>t', '<Primary><Alt>n']"`
 - UKAEA specific config